Darren92/fetlife-android/README.md

 ### Kinksters Helping Kinksters

 Want to install the app on your phone but are not technically savvy?
 Ask your local kinky geek!
-Technically savvy and want to give back to the community... bring your laptop with you the next time you attend an event and install / update the app for anyone who's interested in having it install on their iPhone. *#KinkstersHelpingKinksters*
+Technically savvy and want to give back to the community... bring your laptop with you the next time you attend an event and install / update the app for anyone who's interested in having it install on their phone. *#KinkstersHelpingKinksters*

 ### Got Bugs?